Hannah Billig: Second World War and awards

 During the Blitz, Billig was the doctor in charge of the air raid shelters in Wapping.
 During bombing raids, she tended the sick and injured in the underground shelters.
 On 13 March 1941, Billig was attending to residents of Orient Wharf in Wapping following a bomb blast.
 An explosion threw her out of the shelter and broke her ankle.
 After bandaging it herself, she helped to get the others out of the rubble, and cared for them through the night.

 For her bravery, Billig was awarded the George Medal.
 The citation read; "Hannah Billig, M.B., B.S., Medical Practitioner, Stepney.

 During an air raid Dr. Billig, although herself injured, left shelter to attend to casualties in the street.
 Bombs dropped within twenty yards of her but for four hours she continued to give treatment to the injured.

 She showed great bravery and attention to duty, regardless of her personal safety and injuries."

 In January 1943 she was commissioned in the Indian Medical Service and posted to Calcutta.
 Captain Billig was appointed Member of the Order of the British Empire (MBE) in the 1945 New Year Honours for her work in Calcutta in the aftermath of the Bengal famine.

 Later years and death

 Billig returned to Cable Street and worked within the new National Health Service until her retirement in 1964.
 In 1962, she was elected as president of the London Jewish Hospital Medical Society.
 She moved to Caesarea on the coast of Israel and, after learning the language well enough, she worked in Arab villages and Jewish settlements.
 Billig continued to work into her 80s until her health began to interfere.
 She died there on 11 July 1987, aged 85.
 She never married.

+Family

+Billig's niece is the Irish actress, writer, playwright and activist, Margaretta D'Arcy.